How to Catch Someone Embezzling from Your Business

 No matter how a smart business owner you think you are, you are at risk of losing money to an embezzler – this person could be a trusted employee, family member or even your bookkeeper.
 As long as you own a business, you are not immune to embezzlement.
 Do not assume that your employees will not steal from you.

 Almost daily I hear stories about how employees managed to steal company funds without getting noticed.
 It’s common in almost all businesses, 77% of all business fraud is committed by employees, there are employees embezzling funds without a single suspicion.
-Utilizing professional grade accounting software such as Quickbooks Online can help you catch someone who is embezzling from you.
+Utilizing professional grade accounting software can help you catch someone who is embezzling from you.
 This system has the ability to limit employee access while allowing you, the business owner, the capacity to monitor all employee activity in your finances.

 It’s true that even though it seems like embezzlers are always getting caught, many employees still embezzle assets from a business and end up without getting caught for years, draining small businesses of needed profits fraudulently.